elastic/kibana/src/plugins/kibana_utils/docs/store/redux.md

 store.redux;
 ```

-But you should never need it, if you think you do consult with @elastic/kibana-app-arch.
+But you should never need it, if you think you do, consult with [`@elastic/kibana-app-arch`](https://github.com/orgs/elastic/teams/kibana-app-arch).

 We use Redux internally for 3 main reasons: